buildpacks/docs/content/docs/for-platform-operators/concepts/base-images.md

 ### Build image

-A `build image` is an `OCI image` that serves as the base image for the `build` environment in which buildpacks `lifecycle` is executed.
+A `build image` is an `OCI image` that serves as the base image for the `build` environment in which the CNB `lifecycle` and buildpacks are executed.

 A typical `build image` might determine: